 Would you buy a product you cannot see that hasn’t even got a name?
 Thought not.
-Still some people believe they can get a following on social media by branding themselves that way.
+Still some people believe they can get a following on social media by branding themselves like ghost.

 How can you take people seriously when they hide their identity?
 Obviously you should not post your contact details on social media.
 But your name and picture are essential if you want to be taken seriously.